Welcome to Costa Rica.

 Take a boat tour around La Pavona’s mangrove estuaries

-Are you ready to see monkeys, crocodiles, many bird species… in La PAVONA?
+Are you ready to see monkeys, crocodiles, and many bird species… in La PAVONA?

 Then you want to take a BOAT TOUR on the waters of the Tortuguero Canals.